 - 1.1 The purpose of this document is to set out a procedure to ensure that King's College London has effective and proportionate responses to reports of a student's disengagement from study and failure to reply to university communications. - 1.2 Students are expected to engage with their studies on a regular basis, throughout the academic year, and where they do not do so this may give rise to concerns about their welfare and wellbeing.
 The following guidance includes a process and email templates to encourage students to engage and access support if a staff member is concerned about their welfare, due to a prolonged lack of contact. - 1.3 This guidance has been created by Student Services in collaboration with the Personal Tutoring Manager, and has received feedback from staff from a range of faculties.
-This guidance has added in reference to remote engagement and support. - 1.4 This process acknowledges that a lack of physical engagement with studies can be a sign of an underlying welfare issue, and cause concern to staff, and that different considerations will need to be made for remote study.
+In response to the previous move to remote work and study, as a result of COVID-19, this guidance has added in reference to remote engagement and support. - 1.4 This process acknowledges that a lack of physical engagement with studies can be a sign of an underlying welfare issue, and cause concern to staff, and that different considerations will need to be made for remote study.